-The Hoya Australis Lisa is an exciting plant that anyone can grow and it is a great indoor houseplant for both beginners and expert gardeners.
+The Hoya Australis Lisa is an exciting plant of the Apocynaceae family that anyone can grow and it is a great indoor houseplant for both beginners and expert gardeners.
 Hoya australis ‘Lisa’ is the next most famous plant in the Hoya species after Hoya Carnosa and you would certainly need such a plant in your home garden.

 - What Is Hoya Australis Lisa?